✓ Find the best offers on your Stays on 🏡 booking.com

-Also, due to the availability of good public transportation, it is easy to go for 2 days trip around Bangalore.
+Thanks to the availability of good public transportation, it is easy to take a 2 day trip near Bangalore.
 Alternatively, you can hire a private taxi or a self drive car and drive on the nice intercity roads of Karnataka.

 - Immerse yourself in the surrounding of the amazing scenery of the giant boulders.